ssubedi09/Autonomous-Driving/README.md

 \dot x = v\cos\theta, \qquad \dot y = v\sin\theta, \qquad \dot\theta = \frac{v}{L}\tan\delta
 $$

 > **Note:** The simulator maintains its own internal vehicle model that responds to control inputs $(v, \delta)$ and serves as ground truth.
-The kinematic bicycle model described above is the one used for estimation (particle filter motion model) and control (PD/Pure Pursuit/MPC), rather than the simulator's internal implementation.
+The kinematic bicycle model described above is the one used for planning, estimation, and control.

 ---